Housing Solutions Lab

 Nora Carrier is a Predoctoral Research Fellow at the Furman Center and Housing Solutions Lab.
 Nora recently received her B.A. in Politics from Mount Holyoke College in South Hadley, MA.
 At Mount Holyoke, Nora completed a yearlong thesis project studying the phenomenon of vacant housing in the United States.
 Nora is interested in vacant housing reduction policies and improving affordability.

-Alisa Hartwell is the Data and Research Analyst at the Housing Solutions Lab.
+Alisa Hartwell is the Data and Research Associate at the Housing Solutions Lab.
 Before joining the Furman Center, she analyzed data for a homelessness prevention program based in Brooklyn and Staten Island, interned at University of Chicago’s Crime and Education Lab in New York, and served as an AmeriCorps VISTA member for a volunteer mobilizer in Boston.
 Alisa obtained her B.A. in Economics from Smith College and a M.S. in Data Analytics and Public Policy from Carnegie Mellon University.

 Ellie Lochhead